 A collector of primitive art from more than 30 years, Marc Petit was particularly keen to promote the primal art of the Himalaya population, largely unknown to primitive art lovers and museums until the 1990s.
 He has undertaken over a dozen trips to Nepal, which has allowed him to constitute an absolutely remarkable collection of Himalayan masks.
 Most of these masks date back to the 19th and 20th centuries.
 The entirety of his collection was published by Marc Petit himself in a book entitled, "A masques découverts-regards sur les arts primitifs de l’Himalaya" (1995).
 This book was awarded the grand prix du livre des arts of the Société des gens de lettres.

 Donation of 25 Nepalese masks

 Marc Petit donated 25 19th century Nepalese masks to the musée du quai Branly in 2003.
-These are subject to the right of usufruct, out of which five of the masks are already exhibited in the permanent collections of the museum in the Asia section.
+These are subject to the right of usufruct and five of the masks are already exhibited in the Asia section of the Museum's Permanent Collections.

-Several of these masks will be showcased in the exhibition In the white of the eyes, Himalayan masks /Dans le blanc des yeux, masques Himalaya, which will be held at the museum from 9 November 2010 to 30 January 2011.
+Several of these masks will be showcased in the exhibition: "Dans le blanc des yeux, masques Himalaya", (In the white of the eyes, Himalayan masks), which will be held at the Museum from November 9th 2010 to January 30th 2011.

-Among these 25 masks, two are particularly noteworthy: These are dance masks exhibited in the Asia section are particularly worthy of attention.
+Among these 25 masks, two dance masks exhibited in the Asia section are particularly worthy of attention.

 «Simplification of shapes, an expressive concentration imprinted with a strange ambiguity, mid-way between the serious and the grotesque, derision and fear: who would believe that these works originate from the Himalayas?